French composer born 29 May 1955 in Nancy.

 - Uncut solo n ° 7 for orchestra (2008-2009), 11 mn, Salabert

-- elec ircam Lullaby Experience stage experience for instrumental and electronic ensemble (2019), 60 mn, Inédit [program note]
+- elec ircam Lullaby Experience stage experience for instrumental ensemble and electronics (2019), 60 mn, Inédit [program note]

 - Concert music